dmbarbour/wikilon/docs/ApplicationModel.md

 Large orders amortize the search, claim, and update overheads over multiple operations.
 In practice, orders will include lists, conditional decisions, loops.
 Sophisticated orders might be modeled as monadic tasks or a [process networks](KPN_Effects.md).
 Conveniently, Awelon's rewrite-based evaluation enables arbitrary incomplete tasks to be stored to the codebase, which allows checkpointing, scheduling, or collaborative work with other agents.

-## Behavioral Programming Variant

-[Behavioral programming](http://www.wisdom.weizmann.ac.il/~bprogram/more.html) is a paradigm for multi-agent collaboration.
-Agents will repeatedly push some events and allow or suppress others.
-This could be adapted to a RESTful system, where every event is a state update, and suppression might freeze or constrain a definition.

-This collaboration might be better modeled outside the dictionary proper, keeping the pressures volatile.

 ## Tables and Databases

 Modeling tables or databases within the dictionary is straightforward.
 For example, a command pattern might represent an append-only log for a table, or collection thereof.
 The challenge is everything else - indexing, queries and query optimization, incremental computing.
 Fortunately, indexes can generally be modeled as compositional views.
 This allows indexing to be incremental using the same techniques described earlier.